Code-Institute-Submissions/simon-game-12/README.md

 - error hadling
   - right none minimum to none.
 Also not enough feedback to user if something goes wrong
-- the whole code was tested manualy.
+- the whole JS was tested manualy.
 More automated tests
 - score system is very basic
 - load game should show (as soon as implemented) what setting the user plays on
+- README.md
+  - unfortunately the README could be writen in more details

 [**To top**](#Table-of-Contents)